cfmatthee/clt-demo/README.md

 # Central Limit Theorem Demonstration

-This application illustrates the Central Limit Theorem, specifically how it tends to a Guassian distribution when multiple probability distributions are added.
+This application illustrates the Central Limit Theorem, specifically how it tends to a Gaussian distribution when multiple probability distributions are added.
 As such, distributions that are far away from Gaussian are available to add to the existing distribution.

 This application uses [Tauri](https://tauri.app/) with the frontend (GUI) build with [Astro](https://astro.build/).